 Since installation, the devices have proved to be effective at slowing vehicle speeds through the village on the Norwich Road.
 They were initially deployed in a ‘spy mode’ to establish a benchmark that recorded speeds without a display to drivers thus giving a ‘before’ speed.

 When compared with the speeds captured in normal mode, with a speed display, they show a 10% reduction of drivers keeping to the 30mph limit entering the village from the south and a 26% reduction from the north.

-The reason these percentage reductions differ so much is the different circumstances on the A140 before the device.
-To the south of the village is long stretch of 30-mph zone, a busy junction at the Tap and a hill climb which means drivers have had almost a mile to adjust their speed.
+The reason these percentage reductions differ is the different circumstances on the Norwich Road (A140) before the devices.
+To the south of the village there is long stretch of 30-mph zone, a busy junction at the Tap and a hill climb which means drivers have had almost a mile to adjust their speed.
 However, to the north of the village the device is about 100 yards from the boundary of the 50/30 zone so many drivers are still slowing down.